-Scott Ard, a former media executive at the tech company, alleged that Mayer “encouraged and fostered the use of [an employee performance-rating system] to accommodate management's subjective biases and personal opinions, to the detriment of Yahoo's male employees”, according to CNBC.
+According to a report on CNBC, Scott Ard, a former media executive at the tech company, alleged that Mayer “encouraged and fostered the use of [an employee performance-rating system] to accommodate management's subjective biases and personal opinions, to the detriment of Yahoo's male employees”.

 He complained that quarterly performance reviews done at Yahoo were based on a calibrated numeric rating where “higher level management would modify employee ratings, despite having little to no actual contact with the employee”.